- Define religion as a set of shared beliefs and practices.

 6. Review the “One Nation, Many Beliefs” handout.
 The handout includes information about different beliefs.
 Blank rows/columns are included on the chart so you can add religions or beliefs that students in your class represent or about which you would like them to learn.
 Ask students to research each belief.
 Then, direct student partners to answer the questions at the bottom of the handout.
 When they are finished, direct them to compare answers with another set of partners and identify what is the same and what is different about their answers.

 “What Do You Believe?
 Religion and Faith in the World Today,” by Aled Jones, DK Publishing, 2001.

 This book presents faith and religion in an unbiased way, allowing children to understand some of the challenging questions related to religion.
 Tracing the history of religion around the world and charting key events and theories, this book helps students understand why people believe and why some people do or don’t have faith.
 Tricky concepts are explained and broken down into manageable chunks, with clear, curriculum-based information.
 The book promotes understanding, tolerance and respect for people, whatever they believe.

 “Religions in My Neighborhood: Teaching Curiosity and Respect about Religious Differences”

 A curricula guide for grades K-4 (published in September 2013).
 Its primary purpose is to help and inspire educators and their students to explore religious and cultural differences, and to develop respect for the diversity they encounter in their communities.
 The standards-based guide explores identity, beliefs, caring for one’s community, rituals, traditions, sacred spaces and learning about religious differences.

 A series of questions and answers to help teachers easily and effectively integrate the study of religion into their classrooms.

-Activities and embedded assessments address the following standards from the Common Core State Standards for the Language Arts
+Activities and embedded assessments address the following standards using the Common Core State Standards for English Language Arts.